Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-\minisection{Gradient methods.} As their name suggests, gradient methods treat the gradient (or some variant of it) of the model output w.r.t each input feature as its relative importance.
-Typically, the feature can be a pixel in vision and a token in language.
+As their name suggests, gradient methods treat the gradient (or some variant of it) of the model output w.r.t. each input feature as its relative importance.
+The feature can typically be a pixel in vision and a token in language.
 Intuitively, the gradient represents how much difference a tiny change in the input will make to the output.
-This idea comes from linear models (e.g., Logistic Regression), where each feature has a linear coefficient as their importance to the output.
-In the case of non-linear models, a natural analog of such coefficients would be gradients, as they characterize the marginal effect of a feature change on the output.
+This idea comes from generalized linear models (e.g., Logistic Regression), where each feature has a linear coefficient as their importance to the output.
+In the case of deep NNs, a natural analog of such coefficients would be gradients, as they characterize the marginal effect of a feature change on the output.

-Using the notation in Section~\ref{section:backprop_methods_overview}, the core difference of existing gradient methods lies in how they calculate $r_i(x)$, the relevance of feature $x_i$, which is summarized in Table~\ref{table:gradient_methods}.
-Figure~\ref{figure:grad_methods_visual} shows a visual comparison of them.
+Using the notation above, the core difference of existing gradient methods lies in how they calculate $r_i(x)$, the relevance of feature $x_i$.\footnote{In Appendix~\ref{appendix:bp_methods}, Table~\ref{table:gradient_methods} summarizes the formal definition of $r_i(x)$ in each method, and Figure~\ref{figure:grad_methods_visual} presents a visualization of all methods in the vision domain.}